 Spoiler: there’s a lot of tea — so pinkies up, queens. ☕

-🏰 A brief history of monarchy in the Netherlands
+🏰 A brief history of the monarchy in the Netherlands

 Where did this interesting royal history begin?
 It all goes back to one man — surprise, surprise — the famous Prince of Orange (Willem I).